Ball-pen probe

 Ball-pen probe used on tokamak CASTOR in 2004.
 A stainless steel collector moves inside a ceramic (boron nitride) shielding tube.

 Schematic picture of a single ball-pen probe.
 Ions (in red) have a large gyromagnetic radius and can reach the collector more easily than electrons (in blue).

 A ball-pen probe is a modified Langmuir probe used to measure the plasma potential in magnetized plasmas.
 The ball-pen probe balances the electron and ion saturation currents, so that its floating potential is equal to the plasma potential.
 Because electrons have a much smaller gyroradius than ions, a moving ceramic shield can be used to screen off an adjustable part of the electron current from the probe collector.

-Ball-pen probes are used in plasma physics, notably in tokamaks such as CASTOR, (Czech Academy of Sciences Torus) ASDEX Upgrade, COMPASS, ISTTOK, MAST, TJ-K, RFX, H-1 Heliac, IR-T1, GOLEM as well as low temperature devices as DC cylindrical magnetron in Prague and linear magnetized plasma devices in Nancy and Ljubljana.
+Ball-pen probes are used in plasma physics, notably in tokamaks such as CASTOR, ASDEX Upgrade, COMPASS, ISTTOK, MAST, TJ-K, RFX, H-1 Heliac, IR-T1, GOLEM and stellarator Wendelstein 7-X as well as low temperature devices as DC cylindrical magnetron in Prague and linear magnetized plasma devices in Nancy and Ljubljana.